nilshenrich/DS18B20_cpp/README.md

     // Alternatively you can tell the system to search for a connected sensor
     // Please notice that this method can only find ONE sensor,
-    // if you want to connect multible DS18B20 sensors, please specify the HW addresses as shown above DS18B20 ds18b20_alt;
+    // if you want to connect multiple DS18B20 sensors, please specify the HW addresses as shown above DS18B20 ds18b20_alt;

     // Read the current temperature with one simple method call